nlfiedler/zorigami/NOTES.md

 #### Database Sync

 When the peer(s) are available, sync with their chunk/pack database to get recent records.
-If there are conflicts (which seems unlikely given the pack would have to have the exact same chunks) resolve by keeping the pack record that has the most recent `upload_time`.

 ### Database Snapshots